Motion planning and control of a planar polygonal linkage: Motion planning on the graph

 \item Assume that $p-q-2>1$.
 We divide the set $A$ into two non-empty subsets and freeze the two subsets.
 We also freeze the set $\{p+1,p+2,...,n,1,2,...,q\}.$ That is, for instance, we freeze the following three sets of entries:

 After renumbering

-we arrive at a pentagon which satisfies the properties from the Algorithm \ref{alg5}, and therefore can be turned inside out in four steps. \end{enumerate} \end{alg}
+we arrive at a pentagon which satisfies the properties from the Algorithm \ref{alg5}, and therefore can be turned inside out in four steps. \end{enumerate} \end{alg} \textbf{Steps 7--8.
+Pushing entries from the central set.} We have arrived at a vertex labeled by In two steps we get to $(K,J,I)$.
+These steps are reverse to steps 1--2.

-\begin{alg} For any $n$-linkage $L$, and any two vertices $V$ and $V$' of the graph $\Gamma(L)$, $V$ is connected either to $V'$ or to the mirror image of $V'$ by a path whose length is at most 7.
+\begin{alg} For any $n$-linkage $L$, and any two vertices $V$ and $V'$ of the graph $\Gamma(L)$, the vertex $V$ is connected either to $V'$ or to the mirror image of $V'$ by a path whose length is at most 7.
 The path is explicitly described as follows.
-Assume that the target vertex $V'$ is labeled by
+Assume that $l_1$ is the longest edge, and that the target vertex $V'$ is labeled by

-Assume also that $l_1$ is the longest edge. \begin{enumerate} \item In two steps we get from $V$ to a vertex labeled by for some $I$ and $J$.
+\begin{enumerate} \item In two steps we get from $V$ to a vertex labeled by for some $I$ and $J$.
 This is always possible: \begin{enumerate} \item Assume that $V$ is labeled by $(A,B,C)$, and $1\in B$.
-Start shifting the entries from $B\setminus \{1\}$ to the set $C$ as many as possible, that is, stop one step before $C$ gets long.
+Start shifting the entries from $B\setminus \{1\}$ to the set $C$.
+We shift as many entries as possible, that is, we think of shifting them one by one until $C$ is short, and stop if no other entry can be added to $C$ without making it long.
 The order in which we treat the entries does not matter.
-We can shift all the entries by one step, that is, first decide what entries are to be shifted, and next, shift them as a one subset. \item Shift the rest of $B\setminus \{1\}$ to the set $A$.
+However, we should shift all the entries by one step, that is, first decide what entries are to be shifted, and next, shift them as one subset. \item Shift the rest of $B\setminus \{1\}$ to the set $A$.

 \end{enumerate}

 \item If one of the sets $I$ or $J$ contains two consecutive entries, we can freeze them.
 We freeze all possible pairs of consecutive entries and renumber the edges (preserving the ordering), which gives us a linkage with a smaller number of edges.